2580 E Sunset Road, Las Vegas, NV 89120

 LIGHT EMITTING DIODES MADE WITH PHOTOMASKS LED's are light producing electronic devices used is small displays.
 These devices are manufactured using a photolithographic process similiar to other microelectronic devices.
 Because of their high power consumption they are designed into components with greater power availability.

-MEMS Devices Mask Making Techniques MEMS - Micro Electro Mechanical Systems are micro manufactured three dimensional components using semiconductor photolithography production techniques.
+MEMS Devices Mask Making Techniques MEMS - Micro Electro Mechanical Systems are micro manufactured three dimensional components using photolithography production techniques.
 Mask Making parameters are adjusted to accomodate the deep etching and dimensional changes that occur in processing.
 Chrome Photomasks used in this process can be greatly altered to meet the requirements of the unique devices.

 HYBRID CIRCUITS Hybrid circuits generally require random pattern generation of trace elements across the pattern area.
 They are usually relatively large circuits and are made only a few per substrate in manufacturing.
 HTA can pattern generate up to 14 inches .